-- Ensure that the reaction mix is mixed thoroughly before each use by shaking. - Once resuspended do not expose genesig Easy kit to temperatures above -20°C for longer than 30 minutes at a time.
+- Ensure that the reaction mix is mixed thoroughly before each use by shaking and pipetting up and down 10 times. - Once resuspended do not expose genesig[®] Easy kit to temperatures above -20°C for longer than 30 minutes at a time.

-2. Internal extraction control
+2. Internal extraction control template

-Use the blue pipette to transfer 1000μ l (2 x 500μ l) of template preparation buffer into the Internal Extraction Control DNA tube.
+Use the blue pipette to transfer 1000 μ l (2 x 500 μ l) of template preparation buffer into the Internal Extraction Control DNA template tube.
 Cap and shake tube to mix.

-Your kit contains Internal Extraction Control .
-This is added to your biological sample at the beginning of the extraction process.
-It is extracted along with the from your target of interest.
-The q16 will detect the presence of this Internal Extraction Control at the same time as your target.
-This is the ideal way to show that your extraction process has been successful.
+The Internal Extraction Control DNA template should be added to your biological sample at the beginning of the DNA extraction process.
+It is extracted along with the DNA from your target of interest.
+The q16 will detect the presence of this Internal Extraction Control DNA template at the same time as your target.
+This is the ideal way to show that your DNA extraction process has been successful.

-If you are using an alternative extraction kit:
+If you are using an extraction kit:

-Use the red pipette to transfer 10μ I of Internal Extraction Control DNA to your sample after the lysis buffer has been added then follow the rest of the extraction protocol.
+Use the red pipette to transfer 10 μ I of Internal Extraction Control DNA template to your sample after the lysis buffer has been added, then follow the rest of the extraction protocol.